Puppy behavior, although amusing, can often be puzzling to interpret if you don’t understand their language.

 Curious puppies often show behaviors that humans find adorable.

-Consider the little dog that cocks his head to one side or another.
+Consider the little dog that tilts his head to one side or another.
 Something novel has caught his attention, and he is trying to make some sense of it.

 They are tilting their head because it puts an ear up and forward, helping them hear a little more clearly.